-Toulmin model (Toulmin, 1958)
+■ Toulmin model (Toulmin, 1958)

-Captures an argument's internal structure with fine-grained unit roles

-The relation between the roles is clear by definition.
+Captures an argument's internal structure with fine-grained unit roles The relation between the roles is clear by definition. facts qualifier claim warrant rebuttal backing

 - Claim.
-A conclusion conveying a stance on the given issue - Facts (aka data/grounds).
+A conclusion conveying a stance on an issue - Facts (aka data/grounds).
 Evidence given to support the claim - Warrant.
 Defeasible rule for why the claim can be inferred from the facts - Rebuttal.
 Circumstances under which the claim does not hold - Qualifier.
 Constraint or uncertainty - Backing.
 Justification of the warrant Qualifier, rebuttal, and backing are optional.